apprenticeharper/DeDRM_tools/README.md

 This is a fork of Apprentice Harper's version of the DeDRM tools.
 Apprentice Harper said that the original version of the plugin [is no longer maintained](https://github.com/apprenticeharper/DeDRM_tools#no-longer-maintained), so I've taken over, merged a bunch of open PRs, and added a ton more features and bugfixes.

 The latest stable (released) version is v10.0.3 which [can be downloaded here](https://github.com/noDRM/DeDRM_tools/releases/tag/v10.0.3).
-The latest `master` build (will be automatically updated with every code change, may be unstable) [can be found here](https://github.com/noDRM/DeDRM_tools/releases/tag/autorelease).

 Take a look at [the CHANGELOG](https://github.com/noDRM/DeDRM_tools/blob/master/CHANGELOG.md) to see a list of changes since the last version by Apprentice Harper (v7.2.1).
 This plugin will start with version v10.0.0.